Parliament Buildings Wellington

 Right now, Aotearoa NZ is on the cusp of significant change.
 The argument that we should treat drug use as a health issue has largely been won.
 What we have yet to do is consider what a just and equitable approach to drugs looks like, and how drug reform fits within the wider context of the whole criminal justice system.

 NZ can get drug law reform right.
 But it means facing up to the injustice suffered by Māori who have been disproportionately criminalised.
-Our 2019 Through the Maze symposium brings three powerful voices for change to New Zealand, to show how we can build justice and equity into any new law, right from the outset.
-Register now.
+Our 2019 Through the Maze symposium brings two powerful voices for change to New Zealand, to show how we can build justice and equity into any new law, right from the outset.
+Sold out.

 There’s never been a drug law that wasn’t tied to race.